 We have more on how to edit these individual elements in our How to Build a Multi-Event App guide.

 The People tab allows you to manage all of the profiles added to your app.
 This is where you can manually add or remove specific members to or from events, assign them to Groups, and trigger password resets.
-Upload your attendee list to your multi-event app to pre-populate profile details or manage access to the app.
+Upload your attendee list to your multi-event app to pre-populate profile details or manage access to the app and individual events.

 It's important to note that the metrics available at the container-level Analytics tab differ slightly from what's available at the event-level analytics dashboard.
 The event-level Analytics allow you to view more granular data specific to that event, such as social feature engagement, leaderboard progress, and session feedback.
 We have more on how to view the event-level reporting here.

-If you want to export archives of your social activity and app analytics, you would need to do this at the event level analytics dashboard, following the steps here.
+If you want to export archives of your social activity and event analytics, you would need to do this at the event level analytics dashboard, following the steps here.

 Finally, the Settings tab allows you to manage various security, social, and integration preferences at both the container level and the event level, but there are slight differences between their functions.

-The Featured Events tab (container level) and Featured Content tab (event level) allow you to promote your most relevant event/content at the top of the Events page and event cards, making them easily accessible.
+The Featured Events tab (container level) and Featured Content tab (event level) allow you to promote your most relevant event/content at the top of the Events page and event cards in the mobile app, making them easily accessible.
 For more on this, see our guide on how to Pin Featured Events and Content to the top of your Multi-Event app.

-Finally, the Integrations section allows you to connect your Attendify app with other event planning services, to maximize your time and productivity.
+Finally, the Integrations section allows you to connect your app/events with other event planning services, to maximize your time and productivity.
 See our guide on how to manage Multi-Event App Integrations.

-Our Multi-Event app offers a simpler, more streamlined approach to event management that will make it easy for you to drive user engagement year-round.
+Our Multi-Event app offers a simple, streamlined approach to event management that will make it easy for you to drive user engagement year-round.

 Have further questions about Attendify’s Multi-Event app?
 Reach out to us at email@example.com or chat with us on any Attendify web page.